ringtail/newtwon/README.md

 ## About newtwon
 newtwon is my slack robot, you can talk to him when you are boring.
 ## Usage
-simply deploy it to anywhere
+simply deploy it to anywhere with docker.

 ```
 netwon: